COS301-SE-2020/LightBot/README.md

 ## Description

-This repository contains an implementation of ['Lightbot'](lightbot.co.za) Artificial Intelligence Adaptive Traffic Control Solution.
-Lightbot is a software engineering project proposed by ['Fifth Dimension Technologies (5DT)'](5dt.com) for the COS 301 final year module of ['Computer Science'](https://cs.up.ac.za/) at ['University of Pretoria'](https://www.up.ac.za/).
+This repository contains an implementation of ['LightBot'](lightbot.co.za) Artificial Intelligence Adaptive Traffic Control Solution.
+LightBot is a software engineering project proposed by ['Fifth Dimension Technologies (5DT)'](5dt.com) for the COS 301 final year module of the ['Computer Science'](https://cs.up.ac.za/) curriculum at the ['University of Pretoria'](https://www.up.ac.za/).
 All components and subsystems were created or compiled by the Gradient Team.

 Purpose: LightBot's goal is to explore the possibility to minimize the delays that are caused by traffic congestions at various intersections.
-The LightBot system will be used to prove a concept that the addition of a machine learning algorithm will develop a good policy for which to control the traffic lights at a given intersection and may benefit society through time-efficiency, monetarily and perhaps even reduce vehicular emissions.
+The LightBot system will be used to prove a concept that the addition of a machine learning algorithm may develop a good policy for which to control the traffic lights at a given intersection and may benefit society through time-efficiency, monetarily and perhaps even reduce vehicular emissions and costs.

 # Roadmap

-- [X] Initial development setup
+- [x] Initial development setup
-- [X] Research phase
+- [x] Research phase
-- [X] Mock development and planning
+- [x] Mock development and planning
-- [X] Development of components and sub-systems
+- [x] Development of components and sub-systems
-- [X] Unit Testing of components and sub-systems
+- [x] Unit Testing of components and sub-systems
-- [X] Integration of components and sub-systems
+- [x] Integration of components and sub-systems
-- [X] Integration testing of Lightbot
+- [x] Integration testing of Lightbot
-- [X] Deployment environment and Continuous Integration setup
+- [x] Deployment environment and Continuous Integration setup
-- [X] Deployment of Lightbot
+- [x] Deployment of Lightbot
-- [X] Evaluation and deployment testing
+- [x] Evaluation and deployment testing
-- [X] Final documentation
+- [x] Final documentation

 ## Collaborators

 Mohammed Gangat :</b><br>

-* <a href="https://github.com/Typhon-Divinity"> GitHub  Account </a><br>
+- <a href="https://github.com/Typhon-Divinity"> GitHub Account </a><br>
-* <a href="https://www.linkedin.com/in/mohammed-gangat-0009141a7/"> Linkedin  Account </a>
+- <a href="https://www.linkedin.com/in/mohammed-gangat-0009141a7/"> Linkedin Account </a>
-* Email : u17058849@tuks.co.za
+- Email : u17058849@tuks.co.za
-* <details>
+- <details>
     <summary><b>Contributions</b></summary>
     <br>
     - Demo 1: Set up the socket server, set up MongoDB database, set up Git repo, worked on the machine learning server, worked on the taffic flow simulation, worked on the web application (system interface) and worked on the demo video & recorded contribution video.